 - money received by the organisation because of such gifts and contributions.’

-We also accept that some organisations can show their not-for-profit character through the operation of certain laws, such as state or territory incorporated associations legislation and trust law (for example, charitable trusts).
+The ACNC also accepts that some organisations can show their not-for-profit character through the operation of certain laws, such as state or territory incorporated associations legislation, and trust law.